-electrograms, do not develop immediately upon a sympathetic rise but take some time to become apparent.
-An algorithm has been proposed to robustly quantify the time lapse required for APD to develop sympathetically-mediated LF oscillations.
-This time lapse has been shown to be highly variable from one cell to another, ranging from just a few seconds to more than 3 min depending on the ionic characteristics of each individual cell.
+The research presented in this study has shown that LF oscillations of human ventricular repolarization, 319 reported in the T-wave of the ECG and locally in ARIs of unipolar epicardial electrograms, do not develop 320 immediately upon a sympathetic rise but take some time to become apparent.
+An algorithm has been 321 322 proposed to robustly quantify the time lapse required for APD to develop sympathetically-mediated LF oscillations.
+This time lapse has been shown to be highly variable from one cell to another, ranging from 323 324 just a few seconds to more than three minutes depending on the ionic characteristics of each individual 325 cell.
 Following enhanced sympathetic activity, the APD shows a trend of shortening, or brief prolongation followed by more sustained shortening, which masks overlapping oscillations.
-Only when such APD shortening has been completed, APD oscillations become manifest.
+Only when such APD 326 shortening has been completed, APD oscillations become manifest.
+327

 The range of time lags for APD oscillatory behavior following sympathetic provocation is of the order of adaptation lags reported for the QT interval of the ECG in response to increases in sympathetic activity leading to abrupt heart rate increases, either measured from ambulatory Holter recordings (Pueyo et al., 2004) or following tilt test (Pueyo et al., 2008; Nosakhare et al., 2014).
 Those repolarization dynamics have also been recently investigated in experimental studies using fully innervated Langendorff-perfused mouse and rabbit hearts, where the APD response to bilateral sympathetic nerve stimulation has been described (Wang et al., 2019).
-In those studies ventricular repolarization was modulated both by direct sympathetic action on the ventricular myocardium as well as indirectly by heart raterelated effects.
+In those studies ventricular repolarization was modulated both by direct sympathetic action on the ventricular myocardium as well as indirectly by heart rate-related effects.
 In the present study, CL was kept constant and the ventricular response was thus only assessed as due to sympathetic effects on the ventricle, as in in vivo electrogram recordings from patients where LF oscillations of ARI have been characterized while controlling CL with right ventricular pacing (Hanson et al., 2014; Porter et al., 2018).